camunda/camunda-docs-manual/content/webapps/cockpit/bpmn/process-instance-modification.md

 {{< img src="../../img/cockpit-batch-modification-view.png" title="Batch Modification View" >}}

 When multiple process instances are required to be modified the batch modification feature can be used.
 To perform batch modifications, you need to click on the *Modify* tab in the process definition view.

+{{< img src="../../img/cockpit-batch-modification-detail.png" title="Batch Modification Detail View" >}}

 The batch modification operation is handled similarly to the modification of a single process instance.

 {{< img src="../../img/cockpit-batch-modification-instance-selection.png" title="Instance Selection" >}}